illinois-or-research-analytics/belinda/README.md

-As of 2023, due to macroeconomics conditions, we unfortunately have to say goodbye to Belinda due to the lack of monetary resources to sustain development outside the funding using our developers' personal time.
-As such, we made the difficult decision to sunset Belinda.
+We have sunset Belinda due to lack of interest and developer resources.
+We welcome continued development of Belinda by the community.
+Please contact us if you are interested in taking over the project.

+Baqiao